 1. Demountable fiber connectors are more difficult to achieve than optical fiber splices.
-State whether the given statement is true or false.

 Explanation: Fiber connectors must maintain tolerance requirements similar to splices in order to couple light efficiently between the fibers.
 Also, fiber connectors must accomplish this in a removable fashion.
 The connector design must allow repeated connection and disconnection without any problems of fiber alignment.

 2. What is the use of an index-matching material in the connector between the two jointed fibers?